Let’s talk dinner.

 - Garnish with sesame seeds and scallion, if desired, and serve on top of cooked rice or quinoa or alongside steamed vegetables.
 Or pile onto rolls and enjoy sandwich style.
 Keep leftovers in a large tupperware in the refrigerator for up to a week.
 Reheat in the microwave.

 - Freezing Instructions: Place cooled cooked chicken/sauce into a freezer-friendly container or large zipped-top bag and freeze up to 3-4 months.
 Thaw overnight in the refrigerator or place the container/bag in the sink filled with warm water.
 Once thawed, cook in a large pot on medium heat for 10 minutes.
 Or reheat in the microwave until warmed throughout.
 You can also freeze this uncooked.
 Place everything in a freezer-friendly container or large zipped-top bag, freeze up to 3-4 months, thaw in the refrigerator, then add to the slow cooker and proceed with the recipe.

-Why both brown sugar and honey?
+- Why Brown Sugar and Honey?
 Depth of flavor.
 We both preferred the flavor of this teriyaki sauce when both sweeteners were used.

 Another meal to love: